Error Handling

 Traditional error handling only focuses on human developers:

-// Traditional error - AI struggles to understand context
+// Traditional error - difficult for AI to understand context

 Error: "project_id column cannot be empty"

-In Vibe Coding scenarios, AI needs more context to help you fix problems:
+In Vibe Coding scenarios, AI needs more context to help you fix issues:

 - What type of error is this?
 Parameter error?
 Permission issue?